Cancer Champions Breakfast Raises a Record $1,063,799.18 for Local Cancer Care

 The online event, which was originally meant to take place on May 13th at the Infinity Convention Centre, raised a record $1,063,799.18 for local cancer care – the most the Cancer Champions Breakfast has ever raised in a single year.

-“I’m incredibly proud of this community on most days, but especially today,” says Ian Sherman, Tax Partner in the EY Ottawa office, and who just completed his first year as Chair of the Cancer Champions Breakfast.
+“I’m incredibly proud of this community on most days, but especially today,” said Ian Sherman, Tax Partner in the EY Ottawa office, and who just completed his first year as Chair of the Cancer Champions Breakfast.
 “My biggest thanks go out to our donors, our sponsors, and our Leadership Council…with 80,000 Canadians expected to die of cancer this year alone, we know we need to make sure cancer care stays a priority, and I think this morning we’ve worked together to do just that.”

 The event began with a cancer research discussion featuring event host Catherine Clark, along with Dr. John Bell, senior scientist at the Ottawa Hospital Research Institute.
 They discussed the many incredible gains that have been made in the field of cancer care since the Cancer Foundation’s inception 25 years ago, and how advances in cancer research are drastically improving quality of life for patients.